Bringing up the boys, the right way

+World over, experts have been saying, the unmonitored digital consumption has created a generation of young boys, even more emotionally vulnerable than before.

-The Gentle Boys Club, an NGO founded by Priyamvada Mehra, is attempting to change this, building a space where conversation, emotional literacy and self-awareness take centre stage.
+That’s where The Gentle Boys Club, an NGO founded by Priyamvada Mehra, comes in.
+The team is attempting to create change, by building a space where conversation, emotional literacy and self-awareness take centre stage.

+The initiative recently conducted its pilot workshop in Kochi, in association with The Little Big Festival, bringing together around 12 boys aged between 13 and 17.

-“We’re a relatively new organisation, and are just starting our work in India, beginning with Kerala.
+“We’re a relatively new organisation, and are just starting our work in India.
 It’s exciting because we’re trying to fill a huge gap that exists,” shares Priyamvada, who has studied Social Work at Delhi University and is settled in Amsterdam.

 "Having grown up in Delhi", Priyamvada says she has witnessed, "how deeply normalised violence and gender inequality can be."
 The system is broken, she adds.
 “Most people don’t even realise they are living with abuse because it is so normalised.
 So I started thinking — what if we work with boys before these ideas harden?”

-That is why her focus is on pre-teens and teenagers, as, according to her, men would need a ‘deprogramming’.
-“But boys are still forming their understanding of masculinity.
+That is why her focus is on pre-teens and teenagers.
+“Boys are still forming their understanding of masculinity.
 They are learning from parents, from peers, and now heavily from the internet,” she explains.

 She points to the rise of hyper-masculine influencers online and the lack of open conversations around consent, relationships and emotional health that could lead them astray at an impressionable age.
 “There is no framework for them.
 We don’t talk openly about sex or consent.
 So boys go to the internet to look for answers,” she says.

 The Gentle Boys Club aims to fill that gap — without shaming or blaming.
-The Kochi workshop was designed as an experiential session rather than a lecture.
 The team used games disguised as social experiments to introduce ideas such as privilege, empathy and power.
 “We don’t say this is about gender or that you will grow up to become a bad man,” she explains.
-“The moment one is too explicit, the boys shut down.”
+“The moment one is too explicit, it is shut down.”

 In one activity, the boys were split into two groups and asked to build a balloon tower.
 One group was given a tape; the other was not.
 The exercise sparked confusion and frustration.
 Only later was the concept of uneven power and privilege introduced.
 “That is how we bring in the idea of privilege,” she says.
 “Without instructing them.
 They experience it first.”